ytazz/vnoid/index.md

 - The operator can operate the robot while monitoring the robot on the 3D view of Choreonoid.

 ### Evaluation
-- The quality of the trial is scored based on the following criteria:
+- The quality of the trial is evaluated based on the following criteria:

 #### Goal reaching
 - The goal and several intermediate checkpoints are specified in the field.
 They are shown in different colors.
-  Score is assigned based on the furthest checkpoint (of the goal) reached during the trial.
+  The furthest checkpoint (or the goal) reached during the trial is recorded.

+### Speed
+- Simulation time elapsed before reaching the goal is recorded.

 #### Realtime-ness
-- Score is assigned based on the ratio of simulation-time versus computation-time.

-#### Subjective evaluation
--
+- The ratio of simulation-time and computation-time is recorded to evaluate how much the controller complies with the realtime constraint.

 ## Quick Start